-On approval by the Board, the amount will be disbursed to the trust/society/company.
+On approval by the Board, the amount will be disbursed for direct implementation by the Company as per the procurement process and to the trust/society/company as agreed with them and as per the CSR spend authorization matrix (Annexure I).

-5. CSR Activities for FY 2014-15
+5. CSR Activities for FY 2015-16